Volunteer with Children in Peru at our Community Project!

 Picaflor House now has its own site with classrooms, a computer room, art room, kitchen, playground and garden and is attended by up to 80 children every day.
 Activities include an academic programme supporting the state school curriculum.
 Also a non-academic programme including chess, sports, photography, and traditional music and dance.
 A healthy lunch programme has been added for children most in need.

 Volunteer with Children in Peru at this project and you can be part of these amazing programmes supporting kids in Cusco.

 Picaflor House receives no state funding.
 Only through volunteer support, private donations and grants the project continues working with the children of Oropesa and their families, setting them up for a bright future.

-Volunteers make a huge difference at this project where you work with the permanent project staff helping with a variety of activities to suit your skills and experience.
-Volunteer in Peru with Globalteer to bring much needed extra pairs of hands and introduce new enthusiasm, energy and ideas into every day of your stay.
+Volunteers make a huge difference working with the permanent project staff; helping with a variety of activities to suit your skills and experience.
+Volunteer with Children in Peru to bring much needed extra pairs of hands to help teach children.
+Introduce new enthusiasm, energy and ideas into every day of your stay.

 Learn more about the Peru Volunteer Programme

 Globalteer has been working in Peru since 2007 and we have a wealth of experience in this amazing country.
 If you want to Volunteer in Peru then come and join our amazing team in Cusco.